 Safer Use of Computers

-There are several kinds of EMFs, and you find all the three at a computer work station.
-These are magnetic fields, electric fields, and a relatively new form of EMF at computers, wireless frequencies.
+There are four main kinds of EMFs, and you will potentially find all four at a computer work station.
+These are magnetic fields, electric fields, Wi-Fi, and so-called "dirty electricity."
 These are each discussed separately below.

 The most harmful type of EMF at computers, although it is fast becoming the least common, is magnetic field exposure from the old cathode ray tube style of monitor, which is really a TV set.
 We would never sit as close to a television set as we do in front of a computer monitor.
 The field can extend three to four feet in all directions, even through a wall into another room.